Connect an on-premises network to a Microsoft Azure virtual network

 Phase 3 (Optional): Add virtual machines

 Create the virtual machines you need in Azure.
-For more information, see Create your first Windows virtual machine in the Azure portal.
+For more information, see Create a Windows virtual machine with the Azure portal.

 Use the following settings:

 On the Basics pane, select the same subscription and resource group as your virtual network.
 Record the user name and password in a secure location.
 You will need these later to sign in to the virtual machine.

 On the Size pane, choose the appropriate size.